NUWCDIVNPT/stigman-orchestration/README.md

 ```

 Login with the credentials `admin/Pa55w0rd`
+- After login move your mouse to the upper left corner of the screen.
+You'll see the Keycloak logo.
+Immediately below the KC logo is a dropdown box.
+You can select either master or stigman realm.
+Choose stigman.
-- Setup new user accounts by going to the stigman realm and creating the users there.
+- Now setup new user accounts by creating the users.
-- Use the Details tab to modify users
+- Click on Users in the left list (just below Realm Roles).
+Now click on the User List tab.
+Click on a user to modify.
-- Use the credentials tab to set the user's password
+- Click on the details tab and fill in Username,Email,First,Last.
+Now click the credentials tab to set the user's password
 - Use the role mapping tab to set roles as required for your org.
 - Have your user sign in after creating accounts